Sonja

 Passages

 “Sonja, we’re in between.”
 She said in a voice message, somewhere between her cooking potato soup and me lying in bed being sick.
 She was so sure about it.
 No hesitation.
-And I think she’s right.
-In between.
-Between ...
+And I think she’s ...

 About Beginnings